Muneerali199/Scango/README.md

     -   Health and safety information, including harmful ingredients.
     -   Daily discounts and estimated expiry dates.
     -   Suggestions for better, healthier, or greener alternatives.
--   **🛍️ Modern E-commerce UI:** A beautiful and responsive interface built with ShadCN UI and Tailwind CSS.
+-   **🛍️ Modern E-commerce UI:** A beautiful and responsive interface built with ShadCN UI and Tailwind CSS, fetching live product data from a public API.
 -   **🧠 AI-Powered Recommendations:** Utilizes Genkit to provide intelligent product suggestions based on the user's shopping cart contents.
 -   **🎨 Stunning Landing Page:** A dynamic, parallax hero section to welcome users.
 -   **🔍 Dynamic Product Filtering & Sorting:** Easily filter products by category and sort by name or price to find exactly what you need.